DNS Explained

 DNS records are the actual responses that the DNS servers will provide.
 Or to keep up with the contact list metaphor, it's the individual phone numbers, email addresses, etc. that you have stored under a contact.
 DNS servers just like a contact list have multiple types of records and there are three primary ones we care about when explaining DNS.

-The first record that's super important when talking about DNS is a record type known as an NS record.
+record.
 This record type provides information on who the authortative DNS servers are for a given domain.
 These records are the ones that allow DNS to function as it does.

-The second record type that is important to this conversation would be A records.
+records.
 These records return the IPv4 addresses that actually point to a webserver, service, or really anything with IPv4 enabled.
 These are the records that your browser, computer, and other devices and software use to determine which servers to query for information.

-The third record type is an AAAA, this record type does the exact same thing as an A record, except it provides an IPv6 result.
+, this record type does the exact same thing as an A

 How are DNS records queried?